Planet of the Apes (novel): Publication history

 The novel was published in France in 1963 by Éditions Julliard.

 The first English language version, with a translation by Xan Fielding, was published in the United States by Vanguard Press in June 1963 under the title Planet of the Apes.

 In January 1964, it was published in the United Kingdom as Monkey Planet by Secker & Warburg of London, then re-issued as Planet of the Apes in August 1973 to tie it in to the film franchise it inspired.

 The first paperback edition was published in the US in March 1964 by Signet / New American Library.

 In May 1964, Saga: The Magazine For Men printed an abridged version of the novel.

 Adaptations

-The novel inspired a media franchise consisting of nine films, two television series (one animated), a behind the scenes documentary, and several comic books.

-The first film was Planet of the Apes (1968), a science fiction feature film directed by Franklin J. Schaffner from a screenplay by Michael Wilson & Rod Serling and starring Charlton Heston.
-The film was a critical and commercial success, spawning four sequels on a one-film-a-year basis between 1970 and 1973.
+Following the 1968 film adaptation, the novel was spun off into the titular Planet of the Apes media franchise.
+An earlier draft of the 1968 film's screenplay, authored by The Twilight Zone creator Rod Serling more closely adapted the novel in terms of the imagery of the ape society.
+A comics adaptation of this version appeared as Planet of the Apes: Visionaries.

-A second adaptation of the book was released in 2001 directed by Tim Burton as a loose remake of the 1968 film of the same name.
-A series reboot with a new production team called Rise of the Planet of the Apes was released in 2011 to critical and commercial success.
-It was the first in a new series of films.
+A second adaptation of the book was released in 2001.
+In essence, it remade the 1968 film, though the ending of this adaptation more closely reflected the ending of the original novel.